AdobeDocs/pass.en/help/authentication/android-sdk-cookbook.md

         - If there was some other type of error (connection error, network error, etc.) then display an appropriate error message to the user.

 1. Validate the Short Media Token.
-    Use the Adobe Pass authentication Media Token Verifier library to to verify the short-lived media token returned from the `getAuthorization()` call above:
+    Use the Adobe Pass Authentication Media Token Verifier library to to verify the short-lived media token returned from the `getAuthorization()` call above:

     - If the validation succeeds: Play the requested media for the user.
     - If the validation fails: The AuthZ token was invalid, the media request should be refused, and an error message should be displayed to the user.